rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 <span class="caption">Listing 12-6: Refactoring `parse_config` to return an
 instance of a `Config` struct</span>

+We’ve added a struct named `Config` defined to have fields named `query` and `filename`.
 The signature of `parse_config` now indicates that it returns a `Config` value.
 In the body of `parse_config`, where we used to return string slices that reference `String` values in `args`, we now define `Config` to contain owned `String` values.
 The `args` variable in `main` is the owner of the argument values and is only letting the `parse_config` function borrow them, which means we’d violate Rust’s borrowing rules if `Config` tried to take ownership of the values in `args`.

 We could manage the `String` data in a number of different ways, but the easiest, though somewhat inefficient, route is to call the `clone` method on